Skip navigation

 A ductless system is simply more convenient to use than a centralized heating or cooling unit.
 Let us explain.

-These systems work via individual air handlers that are mounted on your wall or ceiling.
+These systems work via individual air handlers that are typically installed as a wall mount using a secure mounting bracket on your wall or ceiling.
 They pump the conditioned air into your home depending on the setting you specifically request.
 This means you can turn certain air handlers hotter or colder, and even shut some of them off if you’re not using certain areas of your home.
 You can completely customize your heating or cooling with ductless systems.

 Heat Pump Technology

 Heat pump technology is exceptional.
-It does require professional support with installation, repairs, and maintenance, but it’s just leagues above older, more traditional heating and cooling tech.
+It does require professional support with installation, repairs, and maintenance, and professional installation is essential due to the complexity of ductless heat pump systems, which require specialized tools and expertise.
+Still, it’s just leagues above older, more traditional heating and cooling tech.
 If your system’s performance starts to slip, or it’s been a while since your last service, that’s often a sign that you might need an AC tune-up to restore peak efficiency.

 Ductless Heat and Cooling Options